sumac

 Lebanon's favourite spice?

 One half of shorkk wouldn’t put anything else on fried eggs!
-So what is it about this spice that generates so much affection?
-For many its that citrusy kick, that lemony pop in the mouth and a touch of acidity which is essential in many Lebanese dishes.
-It’s a key ingredient in za’atar, the mixture made from oregano flowering tips and roasted sesame seeds which is spread generously on manoushé, flat bread, with olive oil.
-A popular breakfast many have each day.
+What is it about sumac that generates so much affection?
+For many it is the citrusy kick of this spice, a touch of acidity essential in many Lebanese dishes, which is the key.
+Sumac’s lemony taste is an ingredient in za’atar, the popular Lebanese mixture of oregano and sesame seeds eaten on manoushé (flat breads).

-The rhus coriaria, as sumac is otherwise known, grows wild throughout Lebanon.
+The rhus coriaria Linn, as sumac is otherwise known, grows wild throughout Lebanon.
 A shrub which reaches 2 metres high, it has heavy clusters of berries which turn deep red at the end of the summer.
-Families gather these clusters and spread them on a clean cloth to “ripen” in the sun.
+Families gather these clusters and spread them out on a clean cloth to “ripen” in the sun.
 Once the colour of the berries is dark red, the outer layer of the skin is rubbed away from the tiny stone.
 Gloves are worn, as the berry is very astringent.
-The mixture is then sifted, to remove the stone, and left once more in the sun to dry completely.
+The mixture is then sieved, to remove the tiny stone, and left once more in the sun to dry completely.

 new to the UK?